xonsh/xonsh/news/timing_lexer.rst

 **Added:**

-* Added timing probes for pygments lexer.
+* Added timing probes for prompt tokens and lexer.

 **Changed:**